google/docsy/content/en/docs/Getting started/_index.md

 ## Configuring your site

 See the examples with comments in `config.toml` in this project for how to add your project name, community links, configure Google Analytics, and so on.
+We recommend copying this `config.toml` and editing it even if you're just using the theme and not copying the entire Docsy example site.

 ## Content sections

-The theme comes with templates for the top level sections `docs`, `blog`, and `community`, and a default landing page type of template used for any other section.
+The theme comes with templates for the top level sections `docs`, `blog`, and `community`, and a default landing page type of template used for any other section (in our example site it's used for the site landing page and the About page).
+See the pages in this site for examples of how to use the templates.
+For example, this page is in the `docs` folder so Hugo automatically applies the `docs` layout, which includes a left nav, page contents, and GitHub links (populated from your site config) for readers to edit the page or create issues.

+Both the example site landing page and About page use Docsy's provided Hugo shortcode [page blocks](#shortcode-blocks) to quickly build the page.
+You can find out more about configuring your landing pages in [customizing landing pages](#customizing_landing_pages).

 The `community` landing page template has boilerplate content that's automatically filled in with the project name and community links specified in `config.toml`.

+You can find out much more about how Hugo page layouts work in [Hugo Templates](https://gohugo.io/templates/).

 ### RSS feeds